NCiccarelli/Project-6_kaggle-titanic/README.md

-In this notebook several ML algorithms are used, among which XGBoost Classifer is used as th best algorithm.
+In this notebook we predict the survival of individuals who were onboard of the Titanic.
+Several ML algorithms are used in this notebook, among which XGBoost Classifer is selected as the best algorithm.
+Using the XGBoost Classifer, we achieve an accuracy of around 0.86 on unseen data.

 The data dictionary for the Kaggle's Titanic dataset is reported here: https://www.kaggle.com/competitions/titanic/data.

-Data Dictionary

-Variable	Definition	Key

-survival	Survival	0 = No, 1 = Yes

-pclass	Ticket class	1 = 1st, 2 = 2nd, 3 = 3rd

-sex	Sex

-Age	Age in years

-sibsp	# of siblings / spouses aboard the Titanic

-parch	# of parents / children aboard the Titanic

-ticket	Ticket number

-fare	Passenger fare

-cabin	Cabin number

-embarked	Port of Embarkation	C = Cherbourg, Q = Queenstown, S = Southampton
+Finally, more detailed information about the datasets provided by Kaggle are rteported at this website: https://www.kaggle.com/competitions/titanic/.